Internet Resources for Rehabilitation Projects

 Traditional Building Magazine provides information about suppliers or companies that specialize in particular products or materials for rehabilitation projects.

-US General Services Administration's (GSA) Technical Resources provides technical specifications, guidance, and resource information for planning and executing historic building projects.
+US General Services Administration's (GSA) Technical Documents provides technical specifications, guidance, and resource information for planning and executing historic building projects.

 US Dept. Housing and Urban Development's (HUD) Guideline on Fire Ratings of Archaic Materials and Assemblies should be useful to preservationists, architects, design consultants, engineers, and building code officials in addressing code compliance challenges in older or historic buildings.